n-eq/n-eq.github.io/_posts/2025-05-13-rust-avr-arduino-blink.md

 Our `main` function returns `!`, indicating it never returns — which is typical for embedded programs.

-The first three lines correspond to the `setup` function of the equivalent Arduino sketch, that it:
+The first three lines correspond to the `setup` function in an equivalent Arduino sketch, that is:
 ```c
 void setup() {
     pinMode(13, OUTPUT);